ArtalkJS/Artalk/README.md

 ## Installation

-Deploy with Docker in one step:
+Deploy Artalk Server with Docker in one step:

 ```bash
 docker run -d \